pavithrapishe/Advance_Regression_Assignment/README.md

 * [Acknowledgements](#acknowledgements)

 ## General Information
+- Assignment Part-I
+A US-based housing company named Surprise Housing has decided to enter the Australian market.
+The company uses data analytics to purchase houses at a price below their actual values and flip them on at a higher price.
-- This assignnment is to build a multiple regression model to the demand for shared bikes with the available independent variables.
-It will be used by the management to understand how exactly the demands vary with different features.
-They can accordingly manipulate the business strategy to meet the demand levels and meet the customer's expectations.
-Further, the model will be a good way for management to understand the demand dynamics of a new market.
+- You are required to model the price of houses with the available independent variables.
+This model will then be used by the management to understand how exactly the prices vary with the variables.
-- A US bike-sharing provider BoomBikes has recently suffered considerable dips in their revenues due to the ongoing Corona pandemic.
-The company wants to understand the factors affecting the demand for these shared bikes in the American market.
-The company wants to know:
+- The company wants to know:
-    -   Which variables are significant in predicting the demand for shared bikes.
+    - Which variables are significant in predicting the price of a house, and
-    -   How well those variables describe the bike demands
+    - How well those variables describe the price of a house.
-- We are required to model the demand for shared bikes with the available independent variables.
-It will be used by the management to understand how exactly the demands vary with different features.
-They can accordingly manipulate the business strategy to meet the demand levels and meet the customer's expectations.
-Further, the model will be a good way for management to understand the demand dynamics of a new market.
-- The dataset being used is called day.csv.
+- Assignment Part-II
+4 questions that are answered in the PDF

 ## Conclusions
-- Train R^2 :0.796
-- Train Adjusted R^2 :0.783
-- Test R^2 :0.777
-- Test Adjusted R^2 :0.77
-- Demand of bikes depend on year, temp, windspeed, sep, Light_snowrain, spring and winter.
+1. R2 score for both Ridge and Lasso (Test and Train) are almost same, Ridge (Train) : 0.948691   (Test) : 0.901582
+    Lasso (Train) : 0.947310   (Test) : 0.893795
+2. Top 5 significant variables using Ridge are : GrLivArea, TotalBsmtSF, 1stFlrSF, OverallQual_8, 2ndFlrSF
+3. Top 5 significant variables using Lasso are : GrLivArea, TotalBsmtSF, OverallQual_8, OverallQual_9, Neighborhood_Crawfor
+4. Optimal Value of lamda for Ridge : 100
+5. Optimal Value of lamda for Lasso : 0.001

 ## Technologies Used
 - numpy